-Regardless of the answer, if you’re a dog owner, reading this article could save you from serious legal consequences concerning your beloved companion.
-This article will aid in your understanding of the Massachusetts Dog Bite Statute and how you can reduce the consequences that result from your dog injuring someone or their property.
-Before reading further, it should be noted that dog bites are a strict liability offense.
-This means that the law is not concerned with whether you intended for your dog to bite someone, whether you took steps to prevent your dog from biting someone, or even if you were unaware that your dog bit someone, rather, in the eyes of the law, if your dog bites someone you are responsible for it.
+Regardless of the answer, if you own a dog, reading this article could save you from serious legal consequences concerning your beloved companion.
+This post explains the Massachusetts Dog Bite Statute and how to reduce your liability if your dog injures someone or someone’s property.
+Before reading further, you should know that dog bites are a strict liability offense.
+Meaning, the law is not concerned with whether you intended for your dog to bite someone, took steps to prevent a dog bite, or were unaware a dog bite occurred, rather, in the eyes of the law, if someone is bitten by your dog, you will be held responsible.

 According to Massachusetts General Laws, Chapter 140, Section 155 states:

-The final segment of the dog bite law states that if the dog bite victim is under seven (7) years of age when the incident occurs, it is presumed that the individual was not trespassing, teasing, tormenting, abusing, or committing a tort involving the dog at the time.
-This means that unless you specifically prove that the child was trespassing, teasing, tormenting, or abusing it will be as if the child was not doing any of these things.
+The final segment of the statute states that if the dog bite victim was under seven (7) years of age when the incident occurred, it is presumed that the child was not trespassing, teasing, tormenting, abusing, or committing a tort involving the dog.
+This means that until you raise evidence to the contrary, it will be considered factual that the victim child was not trespassing, teasing, tormenting, abusing, or committing a tort involving the dog.

 If you have any questions or if you need guidance, please call the attorneys at Wynn & Wynn, P.C. at 1.800.852.5211 or request a free consultation.